Turbo Takeaways

 Budgeting is the key to avoiding debt and practicing good financial management habits.
 Create a budget each month to have a clear picture of your income and expenses.
 This will allow you to identify areas where you can reduce expenses.

-With a tighter budget, budgeting is even more important because it may help you avoid relying on credit cards to pay for things you may not need.
+When money is tight, budgeting is even more important.
+It may help you avoid relying on credit cards to pay for things you may not need.

 Build an Emergency Fund

-Unexpected medical emergencies and other expenses are the biggest reason why so many seniors fall into the credit card debt trap.
+Unexpected medical bills and emergencies are a leading cause of many seniors falling into the credit card debt trap.
 Setting up an emergency fund can help you avoid relying on credit cards to pay for things like car repairs, unexpected medical bills, or other expenses.

 Seek Financial Advice